 Just The Facts, Please

-The benefits of a vehicle wrap hit home when you compare the Cost-Per-Thousand Impressions (CPM) of other forms of advertising (Statistics courtesy of the Outdoor Advertising Association of America):
+The benefits of a vehicle wrap are apparent when you compare the Cost-Per-Thousand Impressions (CPM) of other forms of advertising (Statistics courtesy of the Outdoor Advertising Association of America):

 - A 30-second prime-time spot in the top 100 television markets costs $17.78 per thousand impressions